GIST-NJU/ICAG/generator/readme.md

 * largest strength<br>
 An integer greater than 2  specifies the largest strength of the incremental covering array.
 Note that the smallest strength of the incremental covering array is 2.
 * mode<br>
-It is  either 0 or 1, indicating the strategy used to generate incremental covering arrays, where 0 means Bottom-up is used and 1 means Top-down is used.
+It is  either 0 or 1, indicating the strategy used to generate incremental covering arrays, where 0 means Bottom-up is used and 1 means Top-down is used.<br>

+Note:<br>
-Note that if ICAG runs on Windows,  `pict.exe` is invoked in the process of the incremental covering array generation; if ICAG runs on Linux, `pict` are invoked.
+If ICAG runs on Windows,  `pict.exe` is invoked in the process of the incremental covering array generation; if ICAG runs on Linux, `pict` are invoked.
 So the two files should  be put into the same directory as icag.jar.